AnshMittal1811/Data_Science_Full_Specialization/README.md

 # Data_Science_Full_Specialization
  -------------

- This specialization has a set of 18 courses that have been given in the sequence below.
+This specialization has a set of 18 courses which have been given in the following sequence below.

 The Numpy Stack in Python